bargoldenberg/New_Space_EDU_SATALLITE/ESP32-CAM/Code Examples/SendPicsViaTelegramBot/README.md

 #### Get Chat ID

-Open Telegram and search for `myidbot`
+Open Telegram and search for `IDBot`
 Type `/getid` and send.
 copy the Code that you got, and paste below.